DeusExMachinaTeam/EM-CommunityPatch/README_EN.md

 &#x1F53B; Important! &#x1F53B;
 * Community Patch / Remaster installation is possible **only on no-DRM version 1.02** and only with ComMod mod manager!
 This is necessary because we apply binary patches directly to game's executable, and all the available changes are possible only with 1.02. **We recommend to use Russian Steam version for installation, you can switch your copy to Russian before the installation of English ComRemaster/Patch from Steam's game settings**.
 Another option: unpacked version from the official Russian "Ex Machina Anthology".
-* Community Patch / Remaster can be installed **only on 64 bit versions of Windows 8, 10 or 11**!
+* Newer Community Patch / Remaster version can be installed **only on 64 bit versions of Windows 10, 11 or Linux (Ubuntu 22+ etc.)**!
+User of older OSes should install older [1.13 version](https://github.com/DeusExMachinaTeam/EM-CommunityPatch/releases/tag/v1.13-230113a).

 <p align="right">(<a href="#top">go to the top</a>)</p>